dpca/slack-fooda-bot/README.md

 # fooda-bot

 Slack bot that looks up current events from [Fooda](https://www.fooda.com/) and remembers reactions for when they come around again.
+Intended to run on a schedule using cron.

 ## Setup